ShroukRamadan/GCP-Labs/Lab1/lab1.md

 #### Lab 1.2

 1. From Cloud console, do the following:
-    i.
-Create custom role named "my-custom-role-1" with the following permissions only:
+    1. Create custom role named "my-custom-role-1" with the following permissions only:
         - Iam.roles.get
         - Iam.roles.list

 2. From Cloud console, Explore primitive and pre-defined roles and their permissions.